pzingg/cargo_shipping/README.md

 * `live "/", CargoLive.Search, :index` (from track.html, to get information on
   an existing cargo booking)
-* `live "/reports/new", HandlingReportLive.Edit, :new` (to file a cargo handling report directly)
-* `live "/events/:tracking_id", HandlingEventLive.Index, :index` (to
-  list handling events for a cargo booking)

 ### Operation manager web interface at /managers

 Implemented:

-* `live "/", CargoLive.Index, :index` (from admin/list.html, to list all available
+* `live "/cargos", CargoLive.Index, :index` (from admin/list.html, to list all available cargo bookings)
-  cargo bookings)
-* `live "/:id", CargoLive.Show, :show` (from admin/show.html, to show detailed information on a cargo booking)
+* `live "/cargos/:id", CargoLive.Show, :show` (from admin/show.html, to show detailed
+  information on a cargo booking)
-* `live "/:id/destination/edit", CargoLive.EditDestination, :edit` (from
+* `live "/cargos/:id/destination/edit", CargoLive.EditDestination, :edit` (from
   admin/pickNewDestination.html, to change the final destination for a cargo booking)
-* `live "/:id/route/edit", CargoLive.EditRoute, :edit` (from
+* `live "/cargos/:id/route/edit", CargoLive.EditRoute, :edit` (from
   admin/selectItinerary.html, to re-route a cargo booking)
+* `live "/events", HandlingEventLive.Index, :all` (to list all recent handling events)
+* `live "/events/:tracking_id", HandlingEventLive.Index, :index` (to
+  list handling events for a cargo booking)
+* `live "/reports/new", HandlingReportLive.Edit, :new` (to file a cargo handling report directly)

 TODO:

-* `live "/new", CargoLive.Index, :new` (from admin/registrationForm.html, to create
+* `live "/cargos/new", CargoLive.Index, :new` (from admin/registrationForm.html, to create
-  a new cargo)
+  a new cargo booking)
-* `live "/events", HandlingEventLive.Index, :all` (to
+* `live "/voyages", VoyageLive.Search, :index` (to list all voyages or voyages by ports)
-  list handling events for all cargos)
-* `live "/events/:tracking_id", HandlingEventLive.Index, :index` (to
+* `live "/voyages/new", VoyageLive.Index, :new` (to create a new voyage)
-  list handling events for a specific cargo booking)

 ### Handling Report REST API web interface at /api